Assistance and support looking for work

 If you're a person with disability see Work and careers for programs and services available to help you.

 - Amy Levi Aboriginal Teaching Scholarship Program - Department for Education

 - Aboriginal Scholarship Program - Department of Primary Industries and Regions

-- Aboriginal Internship Program - Department Planning, Transport and Infrastructure
+- Aboriginal Internship Program - Department for Infrastructure and Transport

 Aboriginal Access Centres